CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **Only the project manager or group leader** can make the  request writing to ***servicedesk@csc.fi*** and use **SD Desktop (Export Request)** in the object field

-* Add the CSC project number and buket or container ID in SD Connect in which the data need will be exported by CSC Cloud administrators
+* Add the CSC project number and bucket or container ID in SD Connect in which the data need will be exported by CSC Cloud administrators

 * The request will be **processed by CSC cloud administrators** and it may require **up to 10 days to be processed**.